Chinese unification: Rise of the Democratic Progressive Party

+Military significance

+Military analysts often point out that control over Taiwan would have geostrategic significance for the PRC, allowing it to break out of the first island chain and increase the country's strategic depth.
+The first island chain is often cited as a natural barrier and perceived constraint to the PRC's access to the Pacific Ocean.
+Radar stations on the eastern side of Taiwan's Central Mountain Range would permit the PRC to more readily monitor activity in the Philippine Sea.
+Control over Taiwan and its deeper eastern waters would also provide the People's Liberation Army Navy's ballistic missile submarines with less detectable access to the wider Pacific where they would serve as an important component of a credible second strike capability for the PRC.

 One China, Two Systems proposal

-According to the 1995 proposal outlined by CCP General secretary and paramount leader Jiang Zemin, Taiwan would lose sovereignty and the right to self-determination, but would keep its armed forces and send a representative to be the "number two leader" in the PRC central government, in accord with the One China, Two Systems approach adopted for Hong Kong and Macau.
+Deng Xiaoping developed the principle of one country, two systems in relation to Hong Kong, Macau, and Taiwan.
+According to the 1995 proposal outlined by CCP General Secretary and paramount leader Jiang Zemin, Taiwan would lose sovereignty and the right to self-determination, but would keep its armed forces and send a representative to be the "number two leader" in the PRC central government.
 Thus, under this proposal, the Republic of China would become fully defunct.

+In May 1998, the Central Committee of the Chinese Communist Party convened a Work Conference on Taiwan Affairs which stated that the whole party and the whole nation should work together for peaceful unification.

 Few Taiwanese are in support of the One Country, Two Systems policy while some unification supporters argued to uphold the status quo until mainland China democratized and industrialized to the same level as Taiwan.
 In the 2000 presidential election, independent candidate James Soong proposed a European Union-style relation with mainland China (this was echoed by Hsu Hsin-liang in 2004) along with a non-aggression pact.
 In the 2004 presidential election, Lien Chan proposed a confederation-style relationship.
 Beijing objected to the plan, claiming that Taiwan was already part of China, and was not a state and, as such, could not form a confederation with it.
+Developments in Hong Kong have caused the population of Taiwan in recent years to find "One China, Two Systems" to be "unpersuasive, unappealing, and even untrustworthy."